Upcoming events at the Trumbull libraries | Trumbull Times

 Children’s Events

 Homework help — Wednesday, Jan.
-11, 4-5 p.m.
-Trumbull resident Merrianne Cippola, a certified teacher with more than 15 years of experience, will be available for homework help today.
+18, 4-5 p.m.
+Trumbull resident Merrianne Cippola, a certified teacher with over 15 years of experience, will be available for homework help today.
 Trumbull elementary-aged children are welcome.
 Drop in.

+Book discussion and activity — A Corner of the Universe, by Ann Martin.
+Grades 4-6.
+Wednesday, Jan.
+18, 4:30-5:15 p.m.
+The summer that Hattie turns twelve, things change in her predictable small town.
+She meets the childlike uncle she never knew and becomes friends with a carnival girl.
+Join us for discussion, activity, and snacks.
+Note time change.
+Register; first 15 get copy in Children’s.

 Fairchild Nichols Branch

+Ukulele for beginners — K-4th Grade.
+Saturday, Jan.
+18, 6-7 p.m.
+Ever wanted to learn to play the ukulele?
+It’s easier than you think.
+Learn the basics in one hour.
+Register if you do not own a ukulele.
+Walk in if you have your own.

 Toddler yoga with Jyothi — Ages 1-4.
 Thursday, Jan.
-12, 11:30 a.m.-noon.
-Join Jyothi and your toddler for yoga.
+19, 11:30 a.m.-noon Join Jyothi and your toddler for yoga.
 Parents are welcome.
 Children will learn postures, breathing techniques, meditation, and relaxation in an age-appropriate setting with music.
 Mats not required.
 Register; 10 max.

 Check out our website at trumbullct-library.org, to see details on upcoming events from the home page, and register online.